Home Car Shopping Getting the Most Money for Your Trade-In

 2. But Don’t Clean It Out

-It’s not a good idea to arrive at a dealer with your trade-in completely cleaned out of all papers, personal items and other belongings.
-Dealers will take your trade-in for a test drive — and they’ll see it’s empty.
-That gives them the upper hand in negotiating, since it shows that you’re ready to get rid of your old car and buy a new one.
+It’s not necessarily the best idea to arrive at a dealer with your trade-in totally cleared of every paper and personal item.
+The dealer will take your trade-in for a test drive.
+If it’s empty, they might gain an edge in negotiations, as it suggests that you’re willing to part with your old car and purchase a new one.
 Our advice: Even if you want to buy right away, don’t show that to dealers.
-Make sure your trade-in still has a few personal effects inside so you can say you’re still considering your decision.
+Make sure your trade-in still has a few personal items inside so you can credibly say you’re still deciding.

 3. Fix Any Dents

 Trade-in evaluators at the dealership expect your used car to have a few minor dings and scratches.
 Your trade-in value shouldn’t be significantly affected by them.
-But, if some of those dings aren’t minor or there are a lot of them, then they can affect the trade-in value.
-It’s the same with scratches.
-Having a dent repaired is cheaper than you probably think.
-If you look, you can find companies specializing in small-dent repair that will fix them for $50-$100.
-Most nicks and scratches in the paint, you can fix yourself on a Saturday afternoon.
-There are online sites like AutomotiveTouchup that can match more than 60,000 paint colors.
-They have all the appropriate supplies, as well as instructional videos.
+But, if some of those dings aren’t minor, or there are a lot of them, then they can affect the trade-in value.
+The same goes for noticeable scratches.
+Having a dent repaired is often less expensive than you might think.
+Companies specializing in paintless dent repair can fix a small dent for about $200 or less.
+With the right tools and materials, you might be able to touch up some nicks and minor scratches in the paint.

 4. Fix Small Problems

-Although you may have learned to live with a window that doesn’t roll down or a headliner that sags, new buyers won’t want those items on their new cars.
-That means such small issues could affect trade-in value, since dealers will have to pay to fix them before re-selling your car.
-Our advice: Using a small budget, address repairs on your trade-in that are most obvious.
-A new key fob battery, for instance, may go a long way to convincing a dealer that your car has been well maintained.
+Although you may have learned to live with a window that doesn’t roll down or a headliner that sags, a dealer can’t.
+That means such small issues could affect trade-in value, since dealers will have to pay to fix them before putting your car on the sales lot.
+Our advice: Use a small budget and address the most obvious repairs on your trade-in.
+A new key fob battery, for instance, may go a long way in convincing a dealer that your car has been well maintained.

 5. Fix Wheel Curb Rash

-It’s happened to everyone: You pull up to a curb and your wheel scrapes the edge.
-This is called "curb rash," and it’s a surprisingly cheap fix.
-In fact, businesses are devoted solely to fixing it.
-Most dealers won’t sell a car with such curb rash, meaning they’ll have to pay to fix it, but if you address curb rash before trading in your car, you may see an increase in value.
+It’s happened to everyone: You pull up to a curb and scrape the wheels on the edge.
+The unsightly result is called “curb rash.”
+Repair costs vary depending on the wheel material and the severity of the damage.
+A typical alloy wheel can be repaired for $200 or less.
+Many dealers won’t sell a car with such curb rash, meaning they’ll have to pay to fix it.
+If they put it on the lot with scuffed wheels, they’ll get a lower sales price.
+Either way, wheel damage is an easy negotiation card for the dealer.
+If you address curb rash before trading in your car, you may see an increase in value.

 6. Consider Your Tires

-While we don’t generally suggest buying new tires before trading in your vehicle, it can be a good idea in certain cases.
-One is if the tires have absolutely no remaining tread.
-The dealer will use this as a negotiating point to offer a lower price.
-If this is the case with your car, we suggest springing for a set of inexpensive new tires before trading it in.
+While we generally don’t suggest buying new tires before trading in your vehicle, it can be necessary in certain cases.
+If the tread-wear indicators are showing, for example, the dealer can use this as a negotiating point to offer a lower price.
+If this is the case with your car, we suggest buying a set of inexpensive new tires before trading it in.
 It may be worth it when it comes time to negotiate the trade-in price of your vehicle.

 Sign up for Autotrader newsletters